6enard/kadii/FIREBASE_SETUP_GUIDE.md

 - ✅ **Username validation (3-20 characters)**
 - ✅ **Email validation and normalization**
 - ✅ **Explicit `create` permission for new user documents**
+- ✅ **Security rules for friendRequests and challenges collections**

 The app will now automatically handle user registration and create the proper database structure!